bbeeson/cse110-lab1/index.md

 I am currently an Electrical and Computer Engineering student going to UCSD!
 As a third year I am beginning to take more ECE upper division electives which I hope will help me develop my knowledge as a student.
-As of right now I am in a Deep Learning class which I hope to use to
+As of right now I am in a Deep Learning class which I hope to use to develop and apply during my life as a programmer.

 ### Athlete